 Organic spinach is among the top organic vegetables sold in the United States, and growth of spinach production tops the list.
 Climatic conditions have limited spinach production in the southeastern U.S., where high humidity and warm temperatures negatively affect spinach growth and quality.
 Florida’s climate also includes drastic variations in temperatures during the spinach growing season.
-High tunnel system and appropriate cultivar selection has the potential to mitigate many of these environmental extremes, yet there is a lack of research-based information on organic spinach production under Florida conditions.
+High tunnel system has the potential to mitigate many of these environmental extremes, yet there is a lack of research-based information on organic spinach production under Florida conditions.
 Additionally, compost application may help overcome spinach germination difficulties, which is a challenge to growers particularly in warm climates.
-Given the growing interest in spinach production in Florida, the objectives of this project are to (1) identify the current spinach production practices of organic farmers and challenges of organic spinach production in Florida to understand the range of issues and most common difficulties faced; (2) assess the effects of cultivar, compost, and high tunnel system on organic spinach production to develop techniques which help mitigate identified common difficulties; and (3) disseminate research information through a growers’ workshop and presentation at the Florida State Horticultural Society conference.
-This research will address the SARE targeted issues by (1) identifying production methods and systems that help overcome production challenges, improve environmental quality, and promote crop diversity, (2) developing cultivar and compost management recommendations towards improving organic farming methods for growers in the South, and (3) improving quality of life of local growers and consumers by enhancing production of spinach, a widely consumed health-promoting, nutrient-dense leafy vegetable.
+Given the growing interest in spinach production in Florida, the main objective of this project was to assess the effects of compost and high tunnel system on organic spinach production to develop techniques for improving crop establishment and yield performance in sandy soils.

 Educational & Outreach Activities

-In spring of 2018, the graduate student visited six spinach growers from north, central, and south Florida and corresponded with a few others.
+The graduate student visited six spinach growers from north, central, and south Florida and corresponded with several others.
 Interestingly, there are numerous conventional spinach growers who are only limited by the subtropical heat of Florida’s summers.
 For organic growers, spinach cultivation is so difficult that the majority do not even attempt to grow it.
-Poor germination and/or lack of crop stand are the common reasons organic growers keep spinach as a periphery crop.
+Poor germination and lack of crop stand are the common reasons organic growers keep spinach as a periphery crop.
 This was confirmed through an internship experience, in which the graduate student worked part-time at a high tunnel, baby leafy greens farm in North Florida.
 This enabled the graduate student to understand large-scale baby spinach production systems, detect some of the constraints in both conventional and organic spinach production in Florida sandy soils, and identify potential applications for the research conducted in this project.
 The principal constraint in organic spinach production on sandy soils in Florida is the presence of soil-borne seedling diseases that cause damping off, limiting crop stand.
 Most times the incidence was so great which has caused complete crop failures.